komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 Set false to disable this filter.

-You don’t need the IdentifyTrend indicator file for the correct work of EA.
+You don't need the IdentifyTrend indicator file for the correct work of EA.
 However, you can get it [here](https://drive.google.com/drive/folders/1VXsedtTLt2Tp27CQ1nfsGpdm-Z57IZ0v?usp=sharing), if you want.

-## IdentifyTrend TimeFrame
+### IdentifyTrend TimeFrame

 TimeFrame for the IdentifyTrend filter

-## IdentifyTrend Price, IdentifyTrend Period
+### IdentifyTrend Price, IdentifyTrend Period

 Price and period for IdentifyTrend calculation

-## IdentifyTrend Reverse mode
+### IdentifyTrend Reverse mode

 [*(starting from v2.14)*](/docs/versions-history#20200722-214)

 Reverse all IdentifyTrend signals (Buy on Red and Sell on Blue)

-## IdentifyTrend use closed bars only
+### IdentifyTrend use closed bars only

 [*(starting from v2.14)*](/docs/versions-history#20200722-214)

 Use only closed (formed) bars.
-If true, the signal can’t change in the middle of the bar.<br/>
+If true, the signal can't change in the middle of the bar.<br/>
 Default value for IdentifyTrend is False.